flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

     !!! warning "Repressurization segments are not yet implemented in the A32NX"

+If the aircraft levels off at an ALT CSTR, the DES mode arms and remains armed until the aircraft passes the constraint, then reengages (if the FCU altitude is set below the altitude of the constraint).

+#### Engaging DES Mode
 The DES mode can be engaged when:

 - the altitude selected in the FCU os lower than the present altitude